Glossary

 On-Chain State

-A programming model where the data that represents the state of an application is stored on the blockchain and is accessible by on-chain smart contracts.
+The data of an application that is stored on the blockchain and is accessible by on-chain smart contracts.

 Nervos provides on-chain state for all smart contracts.